skeeto/optparse-go/README.md

 Package optparse parses command line arguments very similarly to GNU `getopt_long()`.
-It supports long options and optional arguments, but arguments are not permuted.
+It supports long options and optional arguments, but does not permute arguments.
 It is intended as a replacement for Go's flag package.

 Like the traditional `getopt()`, it doesn't automatically parse option